An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

-In what follows, we establish an equivalence principle for the matrix in \eref{A_f} under the following assumption on the function $f_d$. \begin{assumption} Let $\xi^{(d)} \sim \taumeasure$.
+In the subsequent discussion, we will establish an equivalence principle for the matrix in \eref{A_f}, given the following assumption on the function $f_d$. \begin{assumption} Let $g \sim \mathcal{N}(0, 1)$, and let $\set{h_k(x)}_k$ represent the Hermite polynomials defined above.
 The function $f_d$ in \eref{A_f} satisfies the following conditions: \begin{enumerate} \item[(a)] For each $k \in \N_0$, we have

 for some finite numbers $\set{\co_k}$.